Soostone/charade/README.md

     </p>

-Charade provides the following built-in primitives for generating dummy content with the \"fake\" attribute:
+Charade provides the following built-in primitives for generating dummy content with the "fake" attribute:

 * bool - true/false
 * yesno - yes/no